niermann/gms_plugin_hdf5/doc/api.rst

     .. note::

-        Integer/float/complex arrays are read into a special format.
-The attribute is read into a TagGroup, which contains a tag "DataType" representing the DigitalMicrograph data type, a TagList "Dimensions" giving the extents of the array and a tag "Data" containing the actual array.
-This is the same format, used internally by DigitalMicrograph to save images into DM3 files.
+        Integer/float/complex arrays are read as lists of the scalar values.
+Multidimensional arrays are read as list of lists.

 .. cpp:function:: bool h5_exists_attr(string filename, string location, string attr)